Workday/canvas-kit/CREATING_COMPOUND_COMPONENTS.md

 ## Model Composition

 Our example isn't fully accessible yet.
 The Disclosure target needs a `aria-controls` attribute to tie the target and content in the accessibility tree.
-This is done by the use of IDREFs (string IDs that start with a letter).
+This is done by the use of IDREFs (string IDs that starts with a letter).
 We could add an  `id` to our model, but it is extremely common so let's make a new model and compose from it instead.
 We'll later use this model in a reusable behavioral hook.

 ```tsx
 // useIDModel.tsx